Lynn D. Stewart (businessman)

 Lynn "L.D."
 Stewart (born October 10, 1943) is an American businessman.
 In 1983, he and five associates opened the first Hooters, Inc. restaurant in Clearwater, Florida.
 The collective Hooters brand has since expanded to more than 430 stores worldwide.
-Practically every dish on the first menu was an item that Stewart developed himself.

 Early life

 Born Lynn D. Stewart in Woodstock, Illinois, in 1943, Stewart gained early fame as an offensive guard playing for the 1963 Fighting Illini squad alongside center Dick Butkus, tackle Archie Sutton, and running back Jim Grabowski.
 The team defeated UCLA, Michigan, and fourth-ranked Michigan State during the regular season.
 The Fighting Illini squad then topped Washington 17–7 in the 1964 Rose Bowl.

 Following college, Stewart served three years in the U.S. Army.
 Afterward he took a job working for an interstate construction company in Atlanta.
 He also worked for a time as a coal mine foreman in Chattanooga, Tennessee.
 When he realized that working in a mine was extremely hazardous, he moved his family from Chattanooga to Florida, where they had relatives.
 He and his wife Juanita have two sons.